RISE-Remote-Intranet-School-Environment/MSN/README.md

    - Dependencies are injected via frameworks like Koin or Hilt.

 ## ViewModel
-The project appears to follow the MVVM architecture, but we didn't take care of the database part.
+The project tries to follow an MVVM architecture.

-So we haven't any "model".

 ## UI with Compose
 The project uses JetBrains Compose, a UI framework inspired by Jetpack Compose.